-Philippines on high alert as volcano might erupt in 'weeks or days'
+Philippines volcano begins spewing lava

 - Alert level raised following steam eruptions and rockfalls on Mayon volcano

-- Hundreds of families have moved from neighborhoods at base of volcano
+- Hundreds of families have been moved from neighborhoods at base of volcano

-(CNN)The Philippines' most active volcano has shown signs of imminent eruption, forcing thousands of people on the main island of Luzon to evacuate.
+(CNN)The Philippines' most active volcano has begun erupting again, after thousands of people on the main island of Luzon were earlier forced to evacuate.

+A photo of Mayon volcano published late Monday local time by the Philippine Institute of Volcanology and Seismology (PHIVOLCS) showed lava flows pouring down its side and a large plume of fiery smoke above the summit.

-Authorities upgraded the alert level at the Mayon volcano in the southern part of Luzon to "level 3" Sunday after observing steam eruptions and a bright lava glow.
+Authorities on Sunday upgraded the alert level at the Mayon volcano in the southern part of Luzon to "level 3" after observing steam eruptions and a bright lava glow.

 As many as 3,000 villagers fled their homes while the volcano spewed ash, according to CNN affiliate CNN Philippines.

-The Philippine Institute of Volcanology and Seismology (PHIVOLCS) issued the alert indicating an "increased tendency towards hazardous eruption" after three steam-driven eruptions and dozens of rockfalls on Sunday afternoon.
+PHIVOLCS issued the alert indicating an "increased tendency towards hazardous eruption" after three steam-driven eruptions and dozens of rockfalls on Sunday afternoon.

-The volcano is "exhibiting relatively high unrest," the agency said in a tweet on Sunday, adding that "hazardous eruption is possible within weeks or even days."

 A "bright crater glow" at the summit crater indicates "the growth of a new lava dome and beginnings of lava flow towards the southern slopes," the agency said.